chanshiyucx/blog/journal/004-interview-simulation.md

 > What do you know about Repareo as a company?

-My understanding is that Repareo is at the forefront of digitizing the car service industry in Germany.
+ I understand Repareo is leading the digitization of Germany's car service industry.

-You've built an impressive platform that solves a key problem: connecting drivers with trusted, bookable workshops.
-What I find particularly smart is your integration strategy.
+You've built a platform that solves a real problem - helping drivers find trusted workshops they can actually book online.
+What I find really smart is your integration strategy.
 You're not just waiting for users to find you; you integrate with existing workshop systems and make them visible on platforms people already use, like Google, manufacturer apps, or insurance portals.

-This approach of meeting users exactly where they are is crucial for transforming a traditional industry.

-For a Frontend Developer, this is especially exciting.
-It means the user interface is the core of the business—it has to be seamless, intuitive, and build trust instantly for both drivers and the workshop partners.
-The challenge of creating such a high-impact, user-centric interface is what really draws me to this role at Repareo."
+As a frontend developer, this is really exciting to me.
+The user interface becomes the core of the business, it has to be seamless and build trust instantly for both drivers and workshop partners.
+The challenge of creating such a high-impact, user-friendly platform is what really draws me to this role at Repareo.

 ## Coming to Germany